jingwenyangwz/Tracking_histogramBased/README.md

   - For each feature, obtain the scores by comparing object and candidate models.
 Then, obtain the normalized scores for each feature.
   - Select the candidate minimizing the combination of both normalized scores
   - The algorithm is able to choose each feature (color/gradient) or fusion.
-  - evaluate the performance of the colorgradient_fusion_tracker Modifications of the original paper:
+  - evaluate the performance of the colorgradient_fusion_tracker with real sequence from [votchallengeNet](https://www.votchallenge.net/)
+Modifications of the original paper:
   - As color features, use the color channel with highest performance in task 1
   - As gradient features, use HOG from task 2